No. 5 Squadron RAF: Lightning and Tornado (1965–2003)

-In 1970, the squadron received a pair of Lightning F.1As (XM181 and XM183), which were used as targets for the Lightning F.6s due to them being lighter and more nimble (these were later replaced with Lightning F.3s).
-On 8 September 1970, the squadron lost Lightning F.6 XS894 when it crashed near Flamborough Head, Yorkshire, killing the pilot USAF Capt.
-William Schaffner.
-No. V (F) Squadron deployed two Lighting F.3s, seven Lightning F.6s and a single two-seat T.5 to RAF Luqa between 18 November and 13 December 1974, as part of Exercise Sunfinder alongside Avro Shackleton AEW.2s of No. 8 Squadron and English Electric Canberra B.2s of No. 85 Squadron.
-Between 5 April and 7 May 1976, the squadron deployed to RAF Luqa with ten Lightning F.6s for an APC.
-No V (AC) Squadron's last APC deployment to RAF Luqa was between 31 March and 5 May 1977.
+In 1970, the squadron received a pair of Lightning F.1A, which were used as targets for the Lightning F.6 due to them being lighter and more nimble (these were later replaced with the Lightning F.3).
+On 8 September 1970, the squadron lost Lightning F.6 XS894 when it crashed near Flamborough Head, Yorkshire, killing the pilot William Schaffner, a Captain in the US Air Force.
+The squadron deployed a pair of Lighting F.3, seven Lightning F.6 and a single two-seat T.5 to RAF Luqa between 18 November and 13 December 1974, to take part in Exercise Sunfinder, alongside Avro Shackleton AEW.2 of No. 8 Squadron and English Electric Canberra B.2 of No. 85 Squadron.
+Between 5 April and 7 May 1976, the squadron deployed to RAF Luqa with ten Lightning F.6 for an Armament Practice Camp (APC).
+No. 5 Squadron's last APC deployment to Luqa was between 31 March and 5 May 1977.

-In November 1987, No. V (AC) Squadron put up a nine-ship of Lightning F.6s to mark the type's impending withdrawal after 22 years of service.
-The last Lightnings were withdrawn by December 1987, with the squadron relocating to RAF Coningsby in preparation for the Panavia Tornado F.3.
-No V (AC) Squadron received their first Tornado F.3 in January 1988.
+In November 1987, the squadron put up a nine-ship of Lightning F.6 to mark the type's impending withdrawal after 22 years of service.
+The last Lightnings were withdrawn by December 1987, with the squadron relocating to RAF Coningsby in preparation for converting to the Panavia Tornado F3,with the squadron received its first aircraft in January 1988.

-In August 1990, V (AC) Squadron was the first RAF squadron (accompanied by No. 29 (F) Squadron) to be deployed as part the UK's contribution to the Gulf War, with the first six Tornado F.3s arriving on 11 August at Dhahran Airfield, Saudi Arabia.
-Between 1993 and 1995, the squadron helped enforce the no-fly zone over Bosnia and Herzegovina as part of Operation Deny Flight.
-No V (AC) Squadron disbanded on 30 September 2002, with personnel being reassigned to other units.
+In August 1990, No. 5 Squadron was the first RAF squadron (accompanied by No. 29 (F) Squadron) to be deployed as part the UK's contribution to the Gulf War, with the first six Tornado F3 arriving on 11 August at Dhahran Airfield, Saudi Arabia.
+Between 1993 and 1995, the squadron participated Operation Deny Flight, enforcing the no-fly zone over Bosnia and Herzegovina.
+The squadron disbanded on 30 September 2002, with personnel being reassigned to other units.